Page cover

 Expiry Type

-The type of expiry either Best Before or Use By, selected from the drop-down menu.
-If the Expiry Date is not provided this field will be ignored.
+Select the type of expiry - either Best Before or Use By.
+If an Expiry Date is not provided this field will be ignored.

 Quality Control Check

-Whether or not this product passed the quality control check.
-Select from the drop-down menu.
+Select whether or not this product passed the quality control check.

-This field will only show if Managing Inventory is enabled in Order Settings.
+This field will only show if Enable QC Check is enabled in the Receiving Orders section of Order Settings.

 Temperature Check (refrigerated or frozen products only)